 Heat up the rapeseed oil in the frying pan (approx. 5-10 millimetres should be enough, it doesn’t require deep frying).
 Make the oil hot before you put cauliflower in otherwise it will absorb to much oil during frying.

 Fry evenly on each side.

 Fried cauliflower is one of the traditional Czech dishes.
 Its simple vegetarian meal made of boiled cauliflower, coated in breadcrumbs and fried.
 It is usually served with boiled or mash potatoes and mayonnaise (Tartare sauce is our preferred option).

 It was one of my favourite meals when I was a child and now it’s one of the favourites for my boys too.
 It’s the tastiest way how to have cauliflower for us.
 Boiling makes it sweet and frying adds the crunch.
 It’s soft and sweet in the middle and crunchy at the top.
 Even picky children who usually refuse vegetables will enjoy this.

 The original recipe isn’t gluten-free but adjusting it is very easy.
-You need to replace 2 ingredients – flour and breadcrumbs.
+You need to replace 2 ingredients – normal flour and breadcrumbs.
 A gluten-free version of flour is widely available.
 Replacing breadcrumbs isn’t tricky either as all big supermarkets like Tesco, Sainsbury’s etc. sell a gluten-free version nowadays.
 But honestly, I think it’s better value to make your own.
 The cheapest way is to buy discounted gluten-free bread or when the bread is on offer.
-I let it completely dry for a few days on a tray and then I blend it until I have fine little pieces of gluten-free breadcrumbs.
+I cut the bread into small squares and let it completely dry for a couple of days.
+Then I blend the dry bread in our Vitamix mixer until I have fine little pieces of gluten-free breadcrumbs.
 If you store it in airtight, dry conditions, it will last quite a few months.